mirayiyidogan/swe_550_robotfw/README.md

 4. Store the response in the variable `${response}`.
 5. Validate the JSON response against the reference schema (`${GLOBAL_SCHEMA_LOGIN}`) using the `Validate Json Schema` keyword.

-By executing this test case, you can ensure that the login API endpoint is functioning correctly and returns the expected status code and response structure.

 ### Verify Delete Users

 **Description:** This test case verifies the functionality of deleting users through the Delete User API endpoint.